Carbon Action Plan for 2022

 Image

-Our Carbon Action Plan for 2022
+Our Carbon Action Plan

 In February 2021 we submitted our declaration for Tourism Declares A Climate Emergency.
-Since then we have been working on developing our Climate Action Plan for 2022.
+Since then we have been working on developing our Climate Action Plan.
 Our mission is to reduce our environmental impact and go beyond greenwashing.
 The reality is that we must all make significant changes in how we live.
 It is a shared responsibility between us, the travel organiser, and you, the traveller.
 We both have to be more mindful of our carbon footprints.
 Our Carbon Action Plan has four steps:

 STEP 1.
 Measurement